Inelastic Dirac Dark Matter: Laboratory searches

 Dark partners produced from cosmic-ray reactions can induce nuclear recoils via down-scattering $\chi_2 n\to \chi_1 n$, provided that their lifetime is long enough to reach the experiment~\cite{Graham:2010ca,Bell:2021xff,CarrilloGonzalez:2021lxm}.
 Down-scattering off electrons $\chi_2 e\to \chi_1 e$ is an interesting alternative, which can also address the current excess of electron recoils at Xenon1T~\cite{Aboubrahim:2020iwb}.
 For inelastic dark matter, efficient down-scattering only occurs if the lifetime is longer than several years~\cite{Bell:2021xff}, corresponding to mass splittings much smaller than those considered in this work.

 For i2DM, we expect that the rates for up-scattering and down-scattering are generally suppressed compared to iDM, due to the smaller $A'\chi_1\chi_2$ coupling proportional to $\tan\theta$.
 On the other hand, in i2DM scenarios with small mass splitting, dark partners produced from cosmic-ray up-scattering are long-lived enough so that a substantial fraction of them could reach the detector before decaying.
 In this case, elastic scattering via $\chi_2 n \to \chi_2 n$ should dominate and leave an interesting characteristic signature of i2DM.
 In such scenarios, also down-scattering is expected.
 If the dark states are heavy and compressed enough to induce an observable nuclear recoil, up-scattering of i2DM off cosmic rays followed by elastic scattering off nuclei in the detector could be directly probed at experiments with a low energy threshold, cf. Ref.~\cite{CarrilloGonzalez:2021lxm}.
-For dark partners well below the GeV scale, electron scattering could be an interesting alternative~\cite{Ema:2018bih}.
 A dedicated analysis of i2DM at direct detection experiments goes beyond the scope of this work, but is a promising direction for future research.